-ABC News' Kate Snow reports: Sens.
-Barack Obama and Hillary Clinton held a secret meeting at the home of Sen. Dianne Feinstein, D-Calif., Thursday evening in Washington.
+ABC News' Kate Snow Reports: Sens.
+Barack Obama and Hillary Clinton held a secret meeting Thursday evening in Washington, DC.

-Feinstein is an early Clinton supporter who lately has been advocating for a joint Obama-Clinton ticket.
+According to a well-placed Democratic source, the meeting was held at the Washington home of Sen. Dianne Feinstein, D-Calif., an early Clinton supporter who lately has been advocating for a joint Obama-Clinton ticket.

 In an unexpected and unprecedented move for the candidate, Obama, D-Ill., shed his traveling press corps as they got on the plane with the understanding that Sen. Obama would join after his local interviews.

 Right before take off, the press corps was informed Obama would not be flying to Chicago.
 Instead, he would be spending the evening in Washington.

 Robert Gibbs, Obama campaign communications director, originally told the press corps, "He is not going to be in D.C. tonight for awhile so he wanted to schedule meetings."

 Gibbs later confirmed the meeting took place between Clinton and Obama.

 “I don’t have details of the substance of the meeting,” he said.
 “As the primary ended, they did have occasion to meet this evening.

 "Sen. Obama had talked to Sen. Clinton … was eager to do it and begin the process, as we have over the last couple days, of uniting the party, bringing the candidates together."